Graduate Studies in Biological Sciences

 Are students accepted for Spring or Summer terms?

 Most of our incoming students are admitted for the fall term.
-Applications are reviewed starting in mid-December.
-Applications may be occasionally considered for spring or summer terms.
+Applications are reviewed starting in early-December.
+Applications may be very occasionally considered for spring or summer terms.

 When is the application deadline?

-For full consideration, applications should be submitted by December 1st for admittance for the fall term.
+For full consideration, applications should be submitted by December 1st (or the following Monday if the 1st falls on a weekend) for admittance for the following fall term.
 All applications must be submitted online through the Marquette University Graduate School.

 What are the application requirements?